cmorten/opine/.github/API/request.md

 determining the beginning of the subdomain segments.
 To change this behavior, change its value using [app.set](./application.md#appsetname-value).

+#### req.url

+Request URL string.
+This contains only the URL that is present in the actual HTTP request.
+Unlike `req.originalUrl`, `req.url` can be rewritten freely for internal routing purposes.
+For example, the "mounting" feature of `app.use()` will rewrite `req.url` to strip the mount point.

 #### req.xhr

 A Boolean property that is `true` if the request's `X-Requested-With` header